-Despite all my effort, I only managed to score a 2140 and a Band 2 in Situational Judgement last year.
-This is a pretty low UCAT score and I knew it was almost impossible to get an interview invitation, let alone a place at Medical School.
+Despite a lot of effort, I only managed to score 2,140 and Band 2 in Situational Judgement when I first did the UCAT.
+I knew this was a pretty low UCAT score and it would be almost impossible to get invited to interview for Graduate Entry Medicine, let alone get offered a place at Medical School.

-I had almost everything that Graduate Entry Medicine is asking from the candidates: work experience, very good university grades, references from Doctors and nurses; so I thought I would apply.
-But by December, I found myself with four out of four unsuccessful applications and all of them because of my low UCAT score.
+Aside from my UCAT score, I had relevant work experience, a strong Personal Statement, references from Doctors and nurses – so I thought I would go ahead and apply for Medical School anyway.
+But by December, I found myself with four rejections and all of them were because of my low UCAT score.

 But after the negative responses, I realised how competitive Medicine is – especially for Graduate Entry – and how important your UCAT score really is.

-The first few months after my unsuccessful applications were really hard.
-Many of my colleagues asked me how my applications went, and I had to tell them that I wasn’t successful.
-But what everybody said was that no matter how frustrating it is, it’s not the end of the world; I am still young and more than capable to succeed if I really want it.
+The first few months after my rejections were really hard.
+Many of my colleagues asked me how it was all going, and I had to tell them that I wasn’t successful.

-I realised that I didn’t approach my UCAT preparation properly, and I was really stressed throughout my whole practice and on the test day.
+I realised that I didn’t approach my UCAT preparation well enough, and I was really stressed during all of my practice and on test day.

-I was doing everything at the same time: work, UCAT preparation, ward rounds with Doctors, and more.
+I was trying to do everything at the same time: UCAT test prep, work, ward rounds with Doctors, and more.
 That was probably the biggest mistake I made.
-I didn’t giving time to myself to rest and do things that could really help me clear my mind or boost my confidence.
-I wasn’t even sleeping or eating properly.
+I didn’t give myself time to rest and do things that would help me clear my mind or boost my confidence.
+I wasn’t even sleeping or eating properly!

-Of course, this lifestyle made me so exhausted a couple of months before the test day.
-That meant I stopped paying attention to my preparation: I wasn’t checking my mistakes, and I thought I didn’t need to keep preparing.
+Of course, this lifestyle made me exhausted and I stopped paying attention to my UCAT prep.
+I wasn’t checking my mistakes, and I mistakenly thought that I didn’t need to keep studying for it.

-Another mistake I made was that I started without any UCAT course teaching.
-I used UCAT books by myself instead of using a computer.
-I only started practising UCAT questions on a computer a month before the exam day.
-This was a mistake because paper-based exams are completely different and I needed more time to get used to the experience of taking the test on a computer.
+Another mistake I made was that I started my prep without any UCAT course teaching.
+I tried to learn all of the theory by myself from UCAT books.
+Then, I only started doing practice questions on a computer around a month before test day.
+This was a mistake because paper-based exams are completely different, and I really needed more time to get used to the experience of taking the test on a computer.

-I’ve already been using the Medic Portal’s online UCAT course, and I’ve already seen a massive improvement both in my understanding of test strategy and final scores.
+After completing an online UCAT course, I’ve already seen a massive improvement in my understanding of both test strategy and scores.

-I finally understand how I should approach the Verbal Reasoning questions, how I should deal with syllogisms, probabilities, and puzzles in Decision Making, what techniques I should follow in Abstract Reasoning, etc.
+The course taught me strategies to apply to each section, which immediately boosted my confidence and lowered my stress levels.
+I finally understand how I should approach Verbal Reasoning questions, how I should deal with syllogisms, probabilities and puzzles in Decision Making, what techniques I should follow in Abstract Reasoning, etc.

-I cut my work hours so that I have more time to prepare for the test; even reducing one shift a week can make a big difference.
+Another change I made was cutting my work hours, so that I would have more time to prepare for the test.

-I’m also trying to focus on my well-being: I decided to take one whole day a week to work out or walk outside when the weather is nice.
-I sleep more, and I’m reading my favourite book.
-I find that after a day off, I always perform better and I’m more focused on my preparation.
+I’m also trying to pay more attention to my wellbeing.
+I decided to take one whole day a week to work out or go for a walk outside when the weather is nice.
+I sleep more, and I’m reading more books for fun.
+I find that after a day off, I always perform better and I’m more focused on my UCAT preparation.

-I also never forget to eat before my prep, to hydrate and to stop studying when I feel tired or unable to focus.
-Through this process, I understood that quality is much more important than quantity when it comes to the UCAT.
+I make sure I always eat before my prep, stay hydrated, and stop studying when I feel tired or unable to focus.
+Through this process, I now understand that quality is much more important than quantity when it comes to preparing for the UCAT.